-In line with global policy, BNYM Frankfurt Branch has adopted the 'Three Lines of Defense' model in deploying its risk management framework (figure 2 below).
-The first line of defense (1LOD) is the business or, in some cases, business partner level.
+In line with global policy, BNYM Frankfurt Branch has adopted the 'Three Lines of Defence' model in deploying its risk management framework (figure 3 below).
+The first line of defence (1LOD) is the business or, in some cases, business partner level.
 The business takes and owns the risk associated with activities, and it manages the risks and the related control processes and procedures on an operational basis.
-The risk management and compliance functions are the second line of defense (2LOD) and own the enterprise-wide risk management framework and provide independent oversight of the 1LOD, ensuring that policies are adhered to and challenged.
-This also includes corporate security, business continuity, financial management and analysis within
+The risk management and compliance functions are the second line of defence (2LOD) and own the enterprise-wide risk management framework and provide independent oversight of the 1LOD, ensuring that policies are adhered to and challenged.
+This also includes Corporate Security, Business Continuity, Financial Management and Analysis within Finance.

-Finance.
 The third line of defence (3LOD) is Internal Audit, which independently provides the BNYM Frankfurt Branch Management and senior management with the assurance that the governance structures, risk management and internal controls in place are effective.